 Rob Ratton’s article “How to Respond to Harassment Allegations in The Workplace” was featured in the Memphis Business Journal.
 The article brings keen insight to the chronic problem of sexual harassment in the workplace.
 He breaks down the steps an employer should take when addressing any and all complaints of sexual harassment in the workplace.

 Associate Bailey Bifoss and Partner Jason Geller was quoted in the article “Weed in the workplace: Should you rewrite your employee handbook to be ready for Jan.
 1?” featured in the San Francisco Business Times.
 On January 1, 2018 retail marijuana will become legal in the state of California.
 Business owners are wondering what changes they should make to their drug policy with the legalization of marijuana.

 - Here Are the Important Topics Companies Need to Address In Their Employee Handbook12.21.17

 Brett Owens’ article “Establish a Culture” was featured in Leisure & Hospitality International.
 In the article, he discusses the importance of establishing culture and business expectations in the hospitality industry.

-Richard Meneghello, Sarah Moore and John Lai authored the article “Workplace Best Practices for Using AI and Robots” featured in Law360.
-The article warns of the risks of using artificial intelligence to perform what was once human work functions.
+Richard Meneghello, Sarah Moore and John Lai authored articles that warn employers of the risks of using artificial intelligence to perform what was once human work functions.